CKunhardt/groov/README.md

 demo scene of two orbitals of cubes surrounding one central cube.

 ## Overall Architecture
-**Main.cpp** handles window creation.
 **GroovPlayer.cpp** contains the user interface aspects of the application.
 Loading the audio file takes place here as well the creation of all of the sliders and buttons that allow the graphics to be tweaked.
 GroovPlayer talks to GroovAudioApp and GroovRenderer.
 **GroovRenderer.cpp** is an OpenGLRenderer and handles all of the graphical elements.
 All of the OpenGL work is accomplished here.
-**GroovAudioApp.cpp** is an AudioAppComponent that handles starting and stopping the audio file.
+**GroovAudioProcessor.cpp** is an AudioProcessor that handles starting and stopping the audio file.
-**Mesh.h** is an implementation of the Mesh class from Bret Jackson's BasicGraphics repository.
+**GroovRenderWindow.cpp** is a class that allows the graphics window to pop up on a second screen.
+**Mesh.h**
 **Shaders.h** contains the shaders we implemented.
 **GLMHelpers.h** provides some helper functions for conversions.
 **Utilities.h** contains a bunch of miscellaneous utilities that are used by the various JUCE demos.